General Bourgin-Yang theorems: Preliminaries

 \begin{remark} Our choices for $G$ are not accidental.
 It is known that if a group $G$ is not an extension of a finite $p$-group of exponent $p$ by a torus, then $G$ does not have the strong Borsuk--Ulam property, i.e., there exist orthogonal $G$-representations $V$ and $W$ with $V^G=W^G=\{0\}$ and a $G$-equivariant map $S(V) \to S(W)$ such that $\dim V > \dim W$.
-Hence in order to hope for a general Bourgin--Yang theorem, one has to restrict attention to such extensions.
-Out of those, however, only tori, $p$-tori and their products are known to actually have the strong Borsuk--Ulam property. \end{remark}
+Hence in order to hope for a ``classically flavoured'' general Bourgin--Yang theorem, one has to restrict attention to such extensions.
+Out of those, however, only tori and $p$-tori are known to have the strong Borsuk--Ulam property.
+While $G = \mathbb{Z}_{p^k}$, $k > 1$, does not fall into either of these families, it is known that if $V$ and $W$ are as above, then the existence of a $G$-equivariant map $S(V) \to S(W)$ implies that $\dim V/p^{k-1} \leq \dim W$, so there is a threshold dimension to work with.
+Consult \cite{Marzantowicz} for a thorough discussion of these and related results for the case of ($p$-)tori, with a caveat that the proof of Lemma~1.2 therein is incomplete, and \cite[Corollary 5.9]{Bartsch} for the case $G =\mathbb{Z}_{p^k}$. \end{remark}